OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 In short, the following principles should be followed to defend against CSRF:

 - **Check if your framework has [built-in CSRF protection](#use-built-in-or-existing-csrf-implementations-for-csrf-protection) and use it**
-    - **If framework does not have built-in CSRF protection add [CSRF tokens](#token-based-mitigation) to all state changing requests (requests that cause actions on the site) and validate them on the backend**
+    - **If framework does not have built-in CSRF protection, add [CSRF tokens](#token-based-mitigation) to all state changing requests (requests that cause actions on the site) and validate them on the backend**
 - **For stateful software use the [synchronizer token pattern](#synchronizer-token-pattern)**
 - **For stateless software use [double submit cookies](#double-submit-cookie)**
 - **Implement at least one mitigation from [Defense in Depth Mitigations](#defense-in-depth-techniques) section**